Introducing the spectrakit R package

 Where to start

-If you’re new to the package, the best place to begin is with:
+If you’re new to the package, the best place to begin is with

-creation depending on your workflow.
+depending on your workflow.

 Final thoughts